 From the figure below, you can view the system image file storage path as well as all disk partitions included in the file.

-And you need to check all partitions for Windows to run and MBR and Track 0 option, otherwise, your computer is most likely to be unbootable after the restoration.
+And you need to check all partitions for Windows to run and the MBR and Track 0 option, otherwise, your computer is most likely to be unbootable after the restoration.

 Step 5: Select the target disk.